KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy Extensions.md

 - `trimmedDocumentContextAfterInput`
 - `trimmedDocumentContextBeforeInput`

-These properties return the trimmed text before and after the input cursor.

-Note that keyboard extensions don't have access to all text in the text document, which means that these properties will just give you the text closest to the input cursor.
+Note that the proxy doesn't have access to all text in the text document, but will only give you the text closest to the input cursor.
 [KeyboardKit Pro][Pro] however adds ways to get all the text.